GoPlausible/algorand-remote-mcp/README.md

 ### Authentication Flow for users
 1. User authenticates through Google OAuth
-2. Server creates or retrieves wallet credentials for the user
+2. Server creates or retrieves wallet credentials from HashiCorp Vault
 3. User can now access tools and resources through the MCP interface

 ### Transaction Flow for Agents